-The Company has an Internal Audit team and an Internal Control System which is further supported by external audit firm and group assurance in, commensurate with the size, scale and complexity of its operations.
-Moreover, the Company's Internal Audit team along with external reviewers possess adequate experience and expertise in internal controls, operating system and standard operating procedures.
+The Company has an Internal Audit team and an Internal Control System, which is further supported by external audit firm and group assurance team, commensurate with the size, scale and complexity of its operations.
+Moreover, the Company's Internal Audit team alongwith external reviewers possess adequate experience and expertise in internal controls, operating system and standard operating procedures.